uio-carpentry/uio-carpentry.github.io/index.md

----
-layout: page
-title: University of Oslo Carpentry
-tagline: Carpentry meets UiO
-description: Page for previous Carpentry workshops at the University of Oslo
----

 # Carpentry@UiO

 To facilitate sharing and reusing of data among researchers, Software Carpentry, Data Carpentry and Library Carpentry workshops are offered to PhDs and researchers at UiO.